 What constitutes qualifying cash and property bonuses?

-Cash bonuses awarded to employees are generally regarded by the IRS as tax-deductible, as long as the bonus was given as additional compensation for the services of the employees—not as a business gift—and that the services were performed before the bonus was paid out.
-However, bonuses based on sales or earnings that were paid via an agreement made before the services were performed are also viewed as deductible in the eyes of the IRS.
+Cash bonuses awarded to employees are generally regarded by the IRS as tax-deductible, as long as the bonus was given as additional compensation for the services of the employees—not as a business gift—and that the services happened before the gratuity was paid out.
+However, rewards based on sales or earnings achieved via an agreement made before reaching the goal are also viewed as deductible in the eyes of the IRS.

 Bonuses awarded in the form of property, such as company stock, are also generally deductible.
 However, estimating the value of such a bonus to the business can be less straightforward.
-The value of the employee bonus deduction is often not the value of the property when the corporation acquired it, but the fair market value of the property on the date it was transferred to the employee, minus any amount the employee paid for the property.
-This means that depending on the property transferred, the business must be willing to recognize any losses or gains in the transfer.
+The value of the employee bonus deduction is often not the cost of the property when the corporation acquired it, but the fair market value of the property on the date it was transferred to the employee, minus any amount the employee paid for the property.
+In other words, depending on the property assignment, the business must be willing to recognize any losses or gains in the transfer.

 Lastly, you may only deduct a property bonus for the tax year in which the recipient employee included the bonus in his or her income.
 For more information on tax deductions and stipulations for bonuses and other employee pay, see IRS Publication 535.